BRRRRING RING RING! My pear phone rang loudly in the middle of the night, where I was in the middle of dreaming about a farting bee.

 “Alright,” I told her.
 “I’ll be at your place in a week, okay?
 I need to prepare my stuff.”

 We walked up to the Spiral Fountain, where the entire town was gathered around.
 As soon as they saw us, the crowd of Punnies started to cheer and applaud.
-Audri’s foster parents (a banana and an apple Punny) were there too, and they gave her a big hug before letting go.
+Ada’s foster parents (a banana and an apple Punny) were there too, and they gave her a big hug before letting go.
 They kindly asked me to take care of their daughter, to which I gave a thumbs-up and said, “She is in good hands!”
-Although, I was quite nervous about the whole thing since it was a new experience – I didn’t want to let anyone down.
+Although, I was (uncharacteristically) nervous about the whole thing since it seemed really important to Ada – I didn’t want to let anyone down.

-Audri and I stepped into the Spiral fountain, with the clear blue water sprinkling on our heads.
+Ada and I stepped into the fountain, with the clear blue water sprinkling on our heads.
 Then, everyone took out brightly colored seeds from their pockets.

 “Wait wha- Hey!”
 I exclaimed.
 The other Punnies started to pelt us with loads of tiny seeds, which landed in the fountain water with tiny *sploosh* noises.

-After we got up and came to our senses, Audri said that we had to go up to the mountain peak to place her flag.
-I squinted through the heavy snowfall, seeing nothing ahead but clouds up ahead.
-Darn, I should have brought my goggles!
-I thought.
+After we got up and came to our senses, Ada said that we had to go up to the mountain peak to place her flag.
+I squinted through the heavy snowfall, seeing nothing but clouds up ahead.

 We spent many hours hiking up to the top of the mountain.
-I was glad I brought my trusty adventuring boots, and jacket, because they protected my feet from the cold and harsh snow.
-In Punnygarden, there is a legend that snow is a Lychee Punny’s spirit’s dandruff, which is why Punnies experience dry leaf after being exposed to it for too long.
+I was glad I brought my trusty adventuring boots and jacket, because they protected my feet from the cold and harsh snow.
+They were both hand-knitted by Ruby, a close friend of mine, with some special yarn made from galaxy coconuts.
+In Punny Garden, there is a legend that snow is a Lychee Punny’s spirit’s dandruff, which is why Punnies experience dry leaf after being exposed to it for too long.
 Even I would feel my hair turning crispy after a long day playing in the snow!

 After our initial celebration, we stopped and sat down on a rock nearby.